School auctions ideas: Use Pinterest to build interest

 Pinterest is a social media site based on sharing photos.
 The tool’s demographic data indicates that Moms LOVE Pinterest.
 Perhaps because it’s easy to post content onto the site and let a snapshot tell the story.

-It goes without mention that a lot of Moms also plan galas, and many actively seek new school auctions ideas.
+It goes without mention that a lot of moms also plan galas, and many actively seek new school auctions ideas.

 So why not let these creative women use their Pinterest “hobby” to broadcast the auction?

 (As a side, I wouldn’t suggest Pinterest as a “must have” auction marketing tool … so if you aren’t doing it, you don’t need to start.
-But a staggering number of Moms are already using the site.
+But a staggering number of moms are already using the site.
 I think many of them would happily use their account to help your auction and this article shares how to do that.)

 school auctions ideas pinterest watermark